RapidAI/RapidAudioKit/README.md

 ## Featues:
-- To extract  audio from a video.
+- To extract  audio channels  from a video.
 - resample an audio file.
 - cut off an audio file with VAD